Porcelain Veneers Specialist in New Orleans LA and Metairie LA

 For patients with worn enamel, chips, cracks, staining, uneven spacing, and even minor orthodontic irregularities, porcelain veneers seamlessly conceal any number of smile flaws leaving patients with picture-perfect smiles they can be proud of.
 To know if porcelain Veneers is right for you or not, visit Canatella Dental for consultation.
 For more information, call us or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have convenient locations to serve you in New Orleans LA and Metairie LA!

 For patients with multiple smile irregularities that cannot be corrected with a less invasive treatment such as cosmetic bonding and that are not advanced enough for a full crown, porcelain veneers are a great option.
 As is the case with most dental treatments, patients should choose the treatment that offers them the results they seek with the least impact on dentition.
 The only way to determine whether veneers are the right option for you is to schedule a consultation with Canatella Dental.
 However, by considering some actual cases where patients chose veneers, you may get an idea of whether this procedure is right for you.